GideonShils/World-o-Sweets/README.md

 ## Gameplay & Game Modes:

-This game supports 2-4 players, any of which can be either human or AI.
+This game supports 2-4 players, all of which can be either human or AI.

 Players take turns drawing cards from a deck and moving their token to the apporpriate space on the board.
 The majority of the spaces contain simple colors, but there are also a number of special spaces which can only be reached by drawing certain cards.
-The first player to reach the last square on the board wins the Game.
+The first player to reach the last square on the board wins the game.

 ### Classic mode: